EnMasseProject/enmasse/getting-started/e2e-example.md

 You can also sign up for a [developer preview](https://www.openshift.com/devpreview/) of OpenShift Online.

-### Install qpid-proton
+### Installing clients

-Client examples in this guide assume that [Qpid Proton](https://qpid.apache.org/proton/index.html) with python bindings are installed ( > 0.16.0).
-The python bindings are also available in [PyPI](https://pypi.python.org/pypi/python-qpid-proton/0.16.0)
+AMQP client examples in this guide assume that [Qpid Proton](https://qpid.apache.org/proton/index.html) with python bindings are installed ( > 0.16.0).
+The python bindings are also available in [PyPI](https://pypi.python.org/pypi/python-qpid-proton/0.16.0).

+MQTT client examples use [Eclipse Paho Python library ](https://github.com/eclipse/paho.mqtt.python).

 ## Setting up EnMasse